 Thailand is now one of these famous tourist hot points, and I know I am just one of the many people who have been there, but I want to share my highlights with you.

 Our first evening in Thailand was spent here.
-We arrived at the hostel about 9pm and took a stroll down in the Old Town.
-Unfortunately when we arrived it was a Buddhist holiday, so most shops, cafes and restaurants were closed, and they couldn’t sell beer.
+We arrived at the hostel at about 9pm and took a stroll down in the Old Town.
+Unfortunately when we arrived it was a Buddhist holiday, so most shops, cafes and restaurants were closed, and they couldn’t sell beer (big big problem for me).
 But the town was worth seeing for its architecture alone.
 Not a bad way to start our mini adventure in Thailand.

-This beach was a quiet little piece of heaven, which was close to our villa.
-It is approximately 15 minutes away from Patong on a scooter.
-It is worth checking it out if you want to steer clear from crowds.
+This beach was a quiet little piece of heaven, which was close to our villa in Phuket.
+It is approximately 15 minutes away from Patong on a scooter and it is worth checking it out if you want to steer clear from crowds.

 Nai Yang Beach

 The best beach in Phuket in my opinion.
 Situated north-west of Phuket island, near the airport, we stayed near this beach on our last day in Thailand.
 It was nice, quiet, pretty, and the sunset was really beautiful.

 Wat Chalong temples are definitely worth taking a look in Phuket.
 I had never seen anything like it, so to me this was a really nice experience as I got to know a bit more about Thai culture.
 I also loved the architecture of this place, it was incredible.